barkdoll/pasty-ghost/README.md

     npm run dev
     ```

-1. Open the theme directory in your IDE/text editor and create a new __*.scss__ file in the theme assets folder: `/pasty-ghost/assets/sass`
+1. Open the theme directory in your IDE/text editor

+1. Create a new __*.scss__ file in the theme assets directory:

+    The theme assets directory: `/pasty-ghost/assets/sass`

     Example: `my-theme.scss`

 1. Add a link to a file with the same name and a `.css` extension instead of `.scss` it in the theme's head template file.
 You should add it after the last listed stylesheet link so that your styles are applied on top of the base styles.

-The head template file is: `/pasty-ghost/partials/core/head.hbs`
+    The head template file: `/pasty-ghost/partials/core/head.hbs`

     ```html
     <link href="{{asset "css/mytheme.css"}}" rel="stylesheet" type="text/css" />
     ```